dy1z/docs/content/docs/development/templates.md

 ---
 ```

-Each of those variables will be available under the `page` object, which means you can render them in your Templates, like this:
+Front Matter variables are available under the `page` object, which means you can render them in your Templates, like this:

 ```html
 <p>{{ page.title }}</p>